 The internship provides the student with the opportunity to practice and/or apply knowledge and skills in various civil and environmental engineering professional environments.
 This internship is intended to provide a capstone experience to the student's undergraduate experience by integrating prior course work into a working engineering environment.
 The experience also motivates the student for further learning.
 The credits earned are for the educational benefits of the experience.
 The co-op internship normally counts as a technical elective but may count as a departmental elective with the approval of a professor supervising the work and the undergraduate director.
-Details are presented on page 24.
+More details are given on pages 21 and 22.